flokosiol/kirby-viewmode/.github/README.md

 site/templates/mypagetype.php
 ```

-Inside your view mode template you can add the template code you want to use for the page when it's rendered in this particular view mode – just like you do in a normale page tempalte or a snippet.
+Inside your view mode template you can add the template code you want to use for the page when it's rendered in this particular view mode – just like you do in a normale page template or a snippet.

 Like every other content representation you can make use of [controllers](https://getkirby.com/docs/guide/templates/content-representations#representation-controllers) to simplify your template code.